pyta-uoft/pyta/docs/checkers/index.md

 correct_set = {'value 1', 2, 3}
 ```

-Sets are unordered collections that should not contain duplicate elements.
+Sets are unordered and duplicate elements are not allowed.

 ## Type errors